whyboris/utilitarianism.net/pdf/README.md

 # PDF generation

 You will need [Node](https://nodejs.org/en/) installed first.

-Also, the first time you use this system you'll need to run `npm install`.
-Every time after:
+The first time you use this system you'll need to run `npm install` inside this directory.

-We can generate all the PDFs of every page:
+To generate all the PDFs for the public website, use the `just` build system.

+## Just

+`just pdf` command will perform all this for you:

 - In `lol.scss` enable the line `@import pdf;`
   - this hides some elements from the print version (e.g. navigation, footer, scroll-to-top arrow)